-The BCHOA has authority to levy dues against members by an 11-member board of directors based upon the needs of the annual expense budget.
+The BCHOA has authority to levy dues against members.
+The Board of Directors, based upon an expense budget, set annually.
 Expenses include, but are not limited to:

-Monday and Thursday for garbage, trash and non‑yard trash.
+Monday & Thursday for garbage / trash and non‑yard trash

 Wednesday & Saturday for yard trash only.

-Service begins at 8:00 am on collection days (Please refrain from placing trash on the curb prior to collection days.)
+Pick-up Time ‑ Starting at 8:00 A.M. on collection days (Please do not place on the street prior to collection days.)

-Refrigerators, freezers, etc., should be handled by the residents themselves, a private service or by contacting N.D.S. at 985-845-1380 to make special arrangements.
+Large Items ‑ Refrigerators, freezers, etc., should be handled by the residents themselves, a private service or by contacting N.D.S. at 778-9220 to make special arrangements.

-Article VIII, Section (1): The Restrictive Covenants governing all property in Beau Chêne prohibit animals, except for the non‑commercial, domestic keeping of dogs, cats or caged birds, and only if such animals are not a source of annoyance or nuisance to the neighborhood or other members.
-All Beau Chêne households are limited to two adult dogs and two adult cats at a maximum.
-The board of directors of the Association has the right to order any member whose pet is a nuisance to remove such pet from the property after a hearing with due notice before the Board.
+Article VIII, Section (1): The Restrictive Covenants governing all property in Beau Chene prohibits animals, except for the non‑commercial, domestic keeping of dogs, cats or caged birds, and only if such animals are not a source of annoyance or nuisance to the neighborhood or other members.
+All Beau Chene households are limited to 2 adult dogs and 2 adult cats at a maximum.
+The Board of Directors of the Association has the right to order any member whose pet is a nuisance to remove such pet from the property after a hearing with due notice before the Board.